No Need For 2 Appointments! We Now Offer Same Day Crown Services

 A simple extraction is done on a tooth that can, most often, be seen when looking in the mouth.
 There is still a significant amount of tooth surface to be removed with ease.

 A surgical extraction is necessary when a tooth has broken to the gum, deteriorated due to cavity, or is no longer visible when looking in the month.

-Dr. O'Neill does both simple and surgical extractions and are evaluated by each patients needs to determine which is done.
+O'Neill Family Dentistry does both simple and surgical extractions and are evaluated by each patients needs to determine which is done.